meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 The PCB board is developed in two phases.
 The first phase handles the drilling aspect using a drill bit, specifically for this purpose.
 In the second phase, the drill bit is changed into one appropriate for curving the copper of the PCB.

-Within the aforementioned folder, the following respective files encode the desired movements to perform.
+Within the aforementioned folder, the following respective files encode the desired movements to be perform.

 - 1.DRILL.svg
 - 2.CURVE.svg